mtnygard/growing-one-system/README.md

 If you just want to try the examples from [Some Commands, Some Queries](#making-a-model) below, you can download a standalone jar file from the
 [releases](https://github.com/mtnygard/growing-one-system/releases) tab.

-## Local Checkouts

-This application uses a number of pre-release libraries and personal forks.
-You will need to check out the following repositories in the parent directory that contains this repository:

-    git clone git@github.com:mtnygard/vase
-    git clone git@github.com:jez/pandoc-sidenote
-    git clone git@github.com:mtnygard/fern
-    git clone git@github.com:clojure/spec-alpha2
-    git clone git@github.com:cognitect/test-runner
-    git clone git@github.com:mtnygard/frenpl
-    git clone git@github.com:mdiin/cambada

-If you are missing any of these, you'll get an error like "Error building classpath.
-Manifest type not detected..."

 ## Repository Hygiene

 We use [Pre-commit](https://pre-commit.com/) to manage a lot of